demisto/content/Packs/CortexXDR/Integrations/CortexXDRIR/README.md

 ### xdr-list-risky-users

 ***
-Retrieve the risk score of a specific user or list of users with the highest risk score in your environment along with the reason affecting each score.
+Retrieve the risk score of a specific user or list of users with the highest risk score in the environment along with the reason affecting each score.
+Required license: Cortex XDR Pro per Endpoint, Cortex XDR Pro, or Cortex XDR Pro per TB.

 #### Base Command